 Novel and multifunctional devices may be developed in the form of injectable or solid systems, according to the specific application and the surgical approach.

-Concerning the skull base reconstruction after endoscopic endonasal surgery, intriguing strategies would involve advances in the development of injectable semi-interpenetrating polymer networks (semi-IPNs) and composites, computer-aided design (CAD), reverse engineering and 3D additive manufactured devices with controlled architectures and mechanical properties [34],[35].
+Concerning the skull base reconstruction after endoscopic endonasal surgery, intriguing strategies would involve advances in the development of injectable semi-interpenetrating polymer networks (semi-IPNs) and composites, computer-aided design (CAD), reverse engineering, and 3D additive manufactured devices with controlled architectures and mechanical properties [34],[35].

-The current research was focused on the development of novel approaches and devices, aiming at preventing postoperative CSF leakage in skull base reconstruction after endoscopic endonasal surgery, which represents one of the most feared complication related to this procedure.
+The current research is focused on the development of novel approaches and devices, aiming at preventing the postoperative CSF leakage in skull base reconstruction after endoscopic endonasal surgery, which represents one of the most feared complications related to this procedure.

-A design strategy was proposed involving the use of an injectable tool as filling system and a “solid” customized device as closure system for skull base defects.
+A design strategy was proposed involving the use of an injectable tool as a filling system and a ‘solid’ customised device as a closure system for skull base defects.

 materials and methods

-Semi-interpenetrating polymer networks (semi-IPNs) were prepared by promoting the polymer network formation.
+The semi-IPNs were prepared by promoting the polymer network formation.
 Natural and synthetic polymers were employed and also properly modified.
 Micro/nanoparticles were also used as reinforcement.

-The selection of the system components was made with the aim to promote a clinical translation of the injectable devices as dura mater substitutes and sealant systems able to reduce the risk of CSF leakage.
+The selection of the system components was made with the aim of promoting a clinical translation of the injectable devices as dura mater substitutes and sealant systems able to reduce the risk of CSF leakage.

 A rheometer (Bohlin Gemini; Malvern Instruments, Malvern, UK) equipped with parallel-plate geometry was used to evaluate the viscoelastic properties of the materials at 37 °C.